Osiris-Team/HBrowser/README.md

  - Jsoup for easy HTML handling
  - Supported platforms are all from Java and all from Node.js

-### Browsers
+### Drivers
-Playwright is the default and recommended browser to use, since it supports downloads and more of its features were ported to Java.
+Playwright is the default and recommended browser drvier to use, since it supports downloads and more of its features were ported to Java.

 | Name | Version| JS-Engine | Downloads |